coaxsoft/r_creds/README.md

 # no value in credentials.yml and ENV - use default
 RCreds.fetch(:aws, :access_key_id, default: 'some_default_test_key') # output: some_default_test_key
 ```
-RCreds searches for values in following order: credentials.yml > ENV > default and returns nil if nothing match
+RCreds searches for values in the following order: credentials.yml > ENV > default and returns nil if nothing match

 # DEPRECATED
 `Rails 6 loads only one specific environment credentials and does not allow to cahnge it.`